1830–31 United States Senate elections

 The 1830–31 United States Senate elections were held on various dates in various states.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1830 and 1831, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 3.

-The Jacksonians gained one seat from the Anti-Jacksonian coalition, but lose one seat to the short-lived Nullifier Party.
+The Jacksonians gained one seat from the Anti-Jacksonian coalition, but lost one seat to the short-lived Nullifier Party.
 By the time Congress first met in December 1831, however, the Jacksonians had a net loss of one seat.